python-beaver/python-beaver/README.markdown

 # Beaver

-python daemon that ingests logs and sends their contents to logstash
+python daemon that munches on logs and sends their contents to logstash

 ## Background